 Omega-3 fatty acids, EPA and DHA, are found in cold water fish such as sardines, mackerel, anchovies and cod liver.
 GLA, an Omega-6 fatty acid, is abundant in borage and evening primrose oil.

-What type of fish does Nordic Naturals use in their products?
+What type of fish does Nordic Naturals and Omax-3 use in their products?

-All of Nordic Naturals fish oils come from wild fish sources such as sardines, mackerel, and anchovies
+All fish oils provided here come from wild fish sources such as sardines, mackerel, and anchovies

 What’s the difference between fish oil and flax seed oil?

 Omega-3 fatty acids fall into two major categories: Plant derived (flax seed oil, yielding alpha linolenic acid or ALA) or marine derived (fish oil, yielding both EPA and DHA).
 The human conversion of ALA to EPA and DHA is somewhat slow and can be inhibited by various conditions such as a diet high in linoleic acid (Omega-6), trans-fatty acids such as fast foods and baked goods, alcohol intake, certain health conditions, and vitamin and mineral deficiencies (B3, B6, C, zinc, magnesium).
 Fish, on the other hand, is a direct source of EPA and DHA.
 The general consensus is that only about 15% of ALA converts to EPA, and it may not convert to DHA at all.

 It will vary depending on the concentration of the fish oil, your current nutritional state, dosage, and current health.
 We often will hear that our customers “feel better” and experience “clearer thinking” and “an enhanced well being” within 2 weeks.
 For better results, we recommend you take EFAs daily for at least two months to evaluate their benefits and reduce your intake of hydrogenated and trans-fats.